renderpci/dedalo/docs/config/config.md

 	DEDALO_AV_QUALITY_ORIGINAL `string`

-	This parameter define the quality original for the audiovisual files.
+	This parameter defines the quality original for the audiovisual files.

 	This parameter will use to identify the uploaded files to with specific quality.
 Dédalo admit lots of differents format from different sources and qualities, and it define this files as "original" quality.
 Dédalo will compress all formats to web standard format, unify all different qualities and codecs, and will store the original file witout touch.
 In some cases, if the institution has a protocol for manage av files, is possible to use one specific quality for the files that users can upload.
 By default Dédalo do not limit the original format to be uploaded using a "original" quality denomination.

 	```php
 	define('DEDALO_AV_QUALITY_ORIGINAL', 'original');